What is an IQP?

 View the register / Join the register / Renew registration

-All Independent Qualified Persons are required to be registered with the Hamilton City Council on behalf of the Councils in the Waikato Building Consent Group and other councils within the Waikato and Bay of Plenty Regions.
-Visit the Hamilton City Council website to:
+All Independent Qualified Persons are required to be registered with the Waikato Building Consent Group on behalf of the Councils in the Waikato Building Consent Group and other councils within the Waikato and Bay of Plenty Regions.
+Below you will find links enabling you to do the following

 IQP and BWOF training